 Many things have changed due to the ongoing coronavirus pandemic, and work is one aspect of life that will probably never be the same after the pandemic’s over.
 As remote working slowly becomes the norm for workers all around the globe, more people are able to reap the benefits of this flexible approach to work.
 From more autonomy to increased productivity to lower environmental footprint, remote working certainly offers a number of perks.

 Because remote workers have multiple options to choose from, you may be wondering which one is the best fit for you.
-Below, we’re listing several different ways to rethink “home” and “travel” if your job is now remote.
+If you are also planning to work remotely then join remote work and travel programs in Bali while being a part of a like minded community and having local experiences.

 Decide if you want to stay or go